StatguyUser/BaselineRemoval/README.md

 # What is it?
-Python package for baseline correction.
+Companion python library for the machine learning book `Feature Engineering & Selection for Explainable Models A Second Course for Data Scientists`.
+It is used for baseline correction.
 It has below 3 methods for baseline removal from spectra.

   - **Modpoly** Modified multi-polynomial fit [1].
 It has below 3 parameters.

   1) `degree`, it refers to polynomial degree, and default value is 2.